The Apprenticeship Training Program

 The IEC Apprenticeship Training Program is a four-year program that will equip the prospective student with the skills and knowledge necessary to have a successful career in the electrical construction trade.

 The only age limitation is the apprentice must be at least 18 years of age.
 There is no maximum age limit to enter the program.
-The apprentice must be physically capable of performing the various tasks that are required of a journeyman electrician.
+The apprentice must be physically capable of performing the various tasks that are required of an electrician.

-Our apprenticeship program is approved by the U. S. Department of Labor, Bureau of Apprenticeship and Training.
+Our apprenticeship program is approved by the U. S. Department of Labor, Office of Apprenticeship.

 Military veterans may use their VA benefits while enrolled in the apprenticeship program.

 Our Chapter works with the Pikes Peak Workforce Center and the Workforce Investment Act.
-A first – year apprentice who has never enrolled in any apprentice program and meets the WIA requirements can receive financial assistance during their first year.
+A first – year apprentice who is working for a contractor member, has never enrolled in any apprentice program, and meets the WIA requirements can receive financial assistance during their first year.

 The Colorado State Electrical Board requires that an apprentice perform 8,000 hours of on-the-job training and at least 288 hours of supplementary instruction, prior to submitting an application to take the state journeyman exam.
 For the residential wireman, 4,000 hours of on-the-job training is required.